Skip to content

 1966

-Ben Yaakov and David Hangal founded Achi Hai Judaica Manufacturing Ltd. on a simple, uncompromising idea: that the objects which hold our most sacred moments must be made with the same reverence they will one day receive.
+Yaakov and David Hangal founded Achim Chai Judaica Manufacturing Ltd. with a clear philosophy: the objects that accompany the most sacred moments in family life deserve to be created with the same reverence in which they will be cherished for years to come.

 The early days of the Hangal brothers' workshop